texfaq/texfaq.github.io/FAQ-resolns.md

 the representation of fonts, and the accuracy of the placement of glyphs and other marks on the page.

-In fact, there are two sorts of ''resolution'' on the printed page that we need to consider for (La)TeX's purposes:
+In fact, there are two sorts of "resolution" on the printed page that we need to consider for (La)TeX's purposes: